-The rules are detailed in full in the UEFA Club Licensing and Financial Fair Play Regulations, but are built around two main areas: an obligation for clubs, over a period of time, to balance their books (first assessed in the 2013/14 season) and an obligation for clubs to meet all their transfer and employee payment commitments at all times (first assessed in the summer of 2011).
+The rules are detailed in full in the UEFA Club Licensing and Financial Fair Play Regulations (and the addendum), but are built around two main areas: an obligation for clubs, over a period of time, to balance their books (first assessed in the 2013/14 season) and an obligation for clubs to meet all their transfer and employee payment commitments at all times (first assessed in the summer of 2011).

 Role of Club Licensing

 The successful implementation of the Financial Fair Play rules would not have been possible without the years of experience gained by UEFA, national associations and clubs in applying and meeting the financial part of UEFA club licensing.
 However, three main distinctions should be drawn between club licensing and Financial Fair Play.

 1. While UEFA club licensing system criteria are designed to enable an assessment of an individual club's financial sustainability in the short term, Financial Fair Play considers the wider systemic effect of a club's financial actions in the longer term.

 2. While club licensing is primarily administered by the governing bodies in each UEFA national association, Financial Fair Play is monitored by an external body – the two-chamber Club Financial Control Body (CFCB).

 3. While a club license decision is binary, a licence is either granted or not, and the CFCB has a range of disciplinary measures that it can apply in the case of non-fulfilment of the requirements.
 These are documented in full in the Procedural Rules governing the CFCB.